All Episodes

 Well, we'll see.

-All right, let's let's uh we gotta do this.
+All right, we got to do this.

 Number two was Huckabee.

-Uh now I I mentioned this top of the program.
+Now, I mentioned this top of the program.

 It's a big deal for Huckabee.

-I just it's just so early.
+It's just so early.

-Uh three of the four leading candidates didn't even participate.
+Three of the four leading candidates didn't even participate.

-They really have one track singularly focused lives.
+They really have one track, singularly focused lives.

-Uh by the way, every voter in this thing had to pay.
+By the way, every voter in this thing had to pay.

-So they're the that's why I saw a headline today.
+So that's why I saw a headline today, Romney bought his victory.

-Uh Tommy Thompson dropped out of the race.
+Tommy Thompson dropped out of the race.

 He's more qualified than any of the Democrat candidates.

-Uh the only Yeah, I'll tell you what's really interesting to me about this, and I still have to temper this with the fact that the three of the top four weren't there.
+I'll tell you what's really interesting to me about this, and I still have to temper this with the fact that the three of the top four weren't there.

-And not what what is what is what do they both have in common?
+What do they both have in common?

 What do Romney and Huckabee have in common?